MRU-CSIS-1501-201704-001/asg-05-instructions/rubric.md

 _"Does your code do what it was asked to do?"_

-- 5: All tests pass.
+- 5: All challenges pass.
-- 4: At most two tests fail and no more than one per challenge.
+- 4: Two challenges pass and another passes half the tests.
-- 3: At most 4 tests fail and no more than one per challenge.
+- 3: One challenge passes and the others pass half their tests.
-- 2: All challenges run and pass at least one additional test.
+- 2: One challenge passes at least half the tests and the others pass less than half their tests.
 - 1: One or more challenges don't run.
 - 0: No tests pass.